Dark-AQwarior/LivenessAuthentication/README.md

 ## Activate the anaconda virtual environment
 Open the windows command prompt by searching in windoes search (or) Press "win+R", type cmd, hit enter...
 And there you gooo...
 ```
+activate virtual-env-name
+ex: activate live
 ```

+## Install all the required packages in the anaconda virtual environment
+1. Firstly, Navigate to the github cloned repository folder.
+    Ex:
+    ```
+    s:
+    cd projects/liveness detection
+    ```
+2. Install the requirements.txt file, which is already inside the folder.
+(Check the pip-list.txt file, and install the particular version incase you face any error.)
+    ```
+    pip install -r requirements.txt
+    pipwin install pyaudio
+    ```
+    PyAudio module gives us trouble if we try installing it through the traditional "pip install pyaudio" way.
+So, just install pyaudio and portaudio using this command: "pipwin     install pyaudio"